-What Goes Into Making an Ancient Territories Flute
+What Goes Into Making an Ancient Territories Love Flute

-Knowledgeable wood selection is the basis of a living flute.
-I have had the opportunity to work with exotic hardwoods for more than thirty years.
+Knowledgeable and careful wood selection is the fundamental basis of a living Love flute.
+I have had the opportunity to work with exotic hardwoods of all types for more than thirty years.
 During that time I have studied under several master craftsmen.
 This has enabled me to develop an eye for quality in wood.

 Fortunately, I live within driving distance of several large wood dealers.
 This allows me to go to a warehouse and search through hundreds of different boards.
 I am trying to find those special pieces of wood that have unique qualities of pattern, color and density.
-This is wood that will make an exceptional flute.
+This is wood that will make an exceptional Native American style flute.
 Handling big boards is slow, heavy and time consuming work.
 In a single visit I may sort through several thousand pounds of wood.
-But, this is the only way to get those special gems that I will feel enthusiastic about making into an Ancient Territories Native American style flute.
-All the striking colors found in my flutes are natural wood.
+However, this is the only way to find those special gems that I will feel enthusiastic about making into an Ancient Territories Love flute.
+All the striking colors found in my Native American style flutes are natural wood.
 I don't use any stains or dyes.

-I want to help you understand what goes into making an Ancient Territories Native American style flute.
-I think that this knowledge will help you better appreciate your flute.
-And, you will know what your money is paying for.
+I want to help you understand and appreciate what goes into making an Ancient Territories Native American style flute.
+I think that this knowledge will help you better appreciate the Love flute you get from me.
+You will also discover what separates me form many of the other flute producers out there.
+Please take the time to go through the following material and then you will know what your money is paying for.
 So that you can learn how my flutes are made I am going to list the basic steps that go into making a flute.
 These steps are taken with every flute I make.
 For the higher priced models like the Craftsman Flute and the Collectors Flute many additional procedures are necessary.

 Click here to view a step-by-step guide to the process I go through in making a flute.